 Condition listed in HEAplus Definition Associated and Related Conditions Hypothyroidism A condition in which the thyroid gland does not produce enough of certain crucial hormones.
-Hashimoto's Disease Myxedema Hyperthyroidism A condition in which the thyroid gland produces too much of the hormone thyroxine.
+Hashimoto's DiseaseMyxedema Hyperthyroidism A condition in which the thyroid gland produces too much of the hormone thyroxine.
 Graves' Disease (Toxic Diffuse Goiter) Diabetes Mellitus Type I A genetic condition that often shows up early in life, in which a person's body attacks the cells in the pancreas resulting in the inability to make any insulin.
-Diabetic nephropathyDiabetic neuropathyDiabetic retinopathy Diabetes Mellitus Type II A condition in which the body does not use insulin the way it should, resulting in high blood sugar levels.
+NOTE Include the customer's A1C results and document blood sugar measurements including frequency, range, and who performs the testing in the comments.
+Diabetic nephropathy Diabetic neuropathy Diabetic retinopathy Diabetes Mellitus Type II A condition in which the body does not use insulin the way it should, resulting in high blood sugar levels.
+NOTE Include the customer's A1C results and document blood sugar measurements including frequency, range, and who performs the testing in the comments.